joseasv/OdinGraphAlgorithms/README.md

 All graph algorithms will reside on the root folder.

 ## Algorithms

+### Basic depth and breadth first traversals
-The breadth first and depth first traversals structs have these proc fields:
+The breadth first traversal (BFTraversal) struct uses a graph implemented with an adjacenty list and the depth first traversal  (DFTraversal) uses a graph implemented with an adjacency matrix.
+Both traversals have these proc fields:

  - init: Meant to be used after like a constructor method.
 Initializes the state and inmediately starts the traversal with an origin vertex.
  - traversal: Proc with the actual traversal code.